 Note: My Web pages are best viewed with style sheets enabled.

-The Washington Post lists Oak Park's ZIP code 91377 as a Super ZIP, among "those ranking highest on income and college education."
+In 2013, the Washington Post listed Oak Park's ZIP code 91377 as a Super ZIP, among "those ranking highest on income and college education."
 According to the article, Oak Park is in the top 3% (at the 97th percentile) of all ZIP codes, based on U.S. census data.
 There are approximately 13,000 ZIP codes in the U.S. The Washington Post describes 650 of them as Super ZIPs, with Oak Park in the top 400.

 The unincorporated community of Oak Park is located in eastern Ventura County on the southern base of Simi Peak, bordered on the west by the North Ranch neighborhood of the city of Thousand Oaks, on the south by the Los Angeles County cities of Westlake Village and Agoura Hills, and on the north and east by the Santa Monica Mountains National Recreation Area.
 Oak Park's climate may be described as California Mediterranean.

 *** Begin Right Sidebar ***Four times since Oak Park was first settled, the Santa Ana winds blew raging brush fires into and even through the community.
 Strict Ventura County fire codes and vigorous efforts by the County's Fire Protection District have always prevented any loss of lives or occupied homes.

 In the first fire, the Jordan home — the vacant ranch house that was previously occupied by the couple who starred in radio's Fibber McGee and Molly — was destroyed.
 In the next two fires, flames traveled along Medea Creek or raced across the hill tops, finally reaching the Pacific Ocean in Malibu 10 miles away.
 At the end of September 2005, the Topanga fire was stopped when it entered Oak Park, but only after a mass evacuation of the community.